-Botox is NOT a filler.
+Anti-wrinkle treatments are NOT a filler.
 It is a paralysing agent that takes away facial wrinkles by preventing muscles from moving.
 Fat grafts are safer and more subtle than artificial fillers and, whilst they are slightly less reliable in terms of volume retention, they can be much more natural and long lasting

 Everyone will absorb some or all of the fat although it’s not possible to tell how quickly this will happen before you have surgery.
 Smoking and other medical conditions reduce the body’s ability to retain the grafts.

 Yes, we always seek a natural look unless you specify otherwise.

 *Disclaimer: Results may vary from person to person